mikepthomas/mikepthomas.github.io/static/media/printer-extruders-and-toolheads.b1f4d77a2f6020cdb33e.md

 ## Voron M4

 I will print two M4 Extruders, 1 standard and 1 mirrored to mount to the back of the printer so that I can experiment with the dual bowden setup.
-When I have upgraded to the Afterburner, I will reuse the parts for the M4 for the [Enraged Rabbit Carrot Feeder](printer-enraged-rabbit-carrot-feeder.md).

 ### Fasteners